How-To Guide: Full Gut Rehab For Maximum Profit! Seems to be a popular topic. So I will give you my take on this!

 Before painting, you have to make sure the walls are in good condition.
 Mudded right, no blemishes, no irregularities and no plaster drop and marks.

 After painting the goal is to get the kitchen cabinets and bathroom vanities in.
 Why? this helps a lot in psychological motivation.
 The moment the kitchen is in the house really starts to look like a house.
 So in order for us to install the cabinets, we need the flooring done.
 We used 3-inch premium oak hardwood flooring.
 We got a good price so we went for it.

 Finally, Floors are done.
 So Cabinets are next!

 More will follow in the Part II section.
 This flip is still in progress.

-But we just bought an other house in Waterbury CT.
+But we just bought the other house in Waterbury CT.
 This will be a very interesting one and I admit a bit nerve-racking.
-It is in a pretty bad neighborhood and we therefore can not afford to spend a lot of money on it.
+It is in a pretty bad neighborhood and we, therefore, can not afford to spend a lot of money on it.